mercadopago/devsite-docs/guides/subscriptions/subscription-no-associated-plan-authorized-payments.en.md

 ## Collection reattempt logic

 By automating the recurrence of your collections, authorized payments that will have a debit date configured based on the periodicity that was defined in the subscription are created.
-The first installment is charged until the period of approximately one hour to subscribe.
+The first installment is charged after approximately one hour since the subscription.

 ### Payment statuses